Contact homology and virtual fundamental cycles

-Previously, a number of important special cases of contact homology (and closely related invariants) have been constructed rigorously using generic and/or automatic transversality techniques.
-Cylindrical contact homology of some three-manifolds was constructed by Bao--Honda \cite{baohonda} and Hutchings--Nelson \cite{hutchingsnelson}.
+A number of important special cases of contact homology and closely related invariants have been constructed rigorously using generic and/or automatic transversality techniques.
 Legendrian contact homology in $\RR^{2n+1}$ was constructed by Ekholm--Etnyre--Sullivan \cite{ekholmetnyresullivan}.
+Eliashberg--Kim--Polterovich \cite{eliashbergkimpolterovich} defined cylindrical contact homology for fiberwise star-shaped open subsets of certain pre-quantization spaces.
 Embedded contact homology was introduced and constructed by Hutchings and Hutchings--Taubes \cite{hutchingsindex,hutchingsindexrevisited,hutchingstaubesI,hutchingstaubesII}.
+Cylindrical contact homology was constructed by Hutchings--Nelson \cite{hutchingsnelson} for dynamically convex contact three-manifolds and by Bao--Honda \cite{baohonda} for hypertight contact three-manifolds.
+Soon after the present paper was released, work of Bao--Honda \cite{baohondaII} appeared, as well as work of Ishikawa \cite{ishikawa}. \end{remark}